 Rotator Cuff Repair Surgery | OSU Sports Medicine

-No, sometimes rotator injuries or partial tears will repair with the help of physical therapy and rest.
+Sometimes rotator injuries or partial tears will heal with the help of physical therapy and rest.

-The surgery can be done with a large incision, but more often it is done with arthroscopy, which uses small incisions.
+If surgery is done there may be a large incision, but more often it is done with an arthroscopy, which uses small incisions.
 A tiny camera is inserted, which allows the surgeon to see where the repairs are necessary.
 This is the way my surgery was done, which took 2 1/2 hours.

 When is the Surgery Performed?

 Rotator cuff repair may be necessary for the following reasons:

 - Shoulder pain when at rest or at night that has not improved following 6-12 months of therapy

 - You are very active and use your shoulders for work or sports

 - You have arm weakness and cannot do your daily activities

 - A large or complete rotator cuff tear